garrettjwilke/ep_133_sysex_thingy/README.md

 to send a `.syx` file to the EP-133, you will need [SendMIDI](https://github.com/gbevin/SendMIDI).

-WARNING: this will overwrite sounds 1, 2, 3, 4!
+### WARNING : use at your own risk. i take no responsibility for any damage done to your device
-### WARNING 2: use at your own risk. i take no responsibility for any damage done to your device
+### this will overwrite sounds 1, 2, 3, 4!

 run from the base directory of this repo:
 ```